laboon/ebook/text/45_test_driven_development.md

 Developing in TDD means writing many unit tests.
 If your team needs to be coerced into testing software in the first place, this focus may drive out other kinds of tests, such as performance testing and systems testing.
 You need to keep in mind that just because you have written many unit tests for a method which utilizes some functionality, this does not mean that you have thoroughly tested that functionality.

-There is no doubt about it - in the short run, writing tests will mean more time spent to get the same amount of features.
+There is no doubt about it---in the short run, writing tests will mean more time spent to get the same amount of features.
 There are benefits, to be sure, such as improved code quality.
 However, if one had waited until the night before a project is due for a software class (ahem), TDD would probably not be the way to go.
 In this case, a bulletproof program which doesn't meet half the requirements for the homework assignment is much worse than a program which does everything it's supposed to do, as long as you don't pass any invalid parameters to it or hit Control-C or breathe too heavily around it.
 However, for larger projects or projects without such a small deadline, using TDD or a similar methodology will often be faster in the long run.
 A good analogy is that writing software without tests is like riding a go-kart; it seems really fast, but is actually slow.
 Writing software with tests is like riding a jet plane; it seems really slow, but is actually very fast.

 Traditionally, TDD provides less time up-front for architecture decisions.
 Due to the short cycle time of the red-green-refactor loop, less time may be spent on design and architecture as opposed to writing code which implements user stories.
 In many cases, such as simple web applications, this is perfectly valid.
 Default architectures may be fine and spending too much time thinking about them may be counterproductive.
 In other cases, especially with new kinds or domains of software, architectural choices may be difficult and consequential, and it makes sense to spend time at the beginning of the project thinking about them.